Confidential Program for First Responders and Military Service Members Program

 Our program is tailored to address the specific obstacles encountered by first responders, including:

 - Mistrust in mental health professionals

-- Fear of losing their jobs or pay
+- Fear of losing your job or pay/benefits

-- Fear of disappointing their co-workers or their departments
+- Fear of disappointing your co-workers or your department

 Curriculum Preview for First Responders: Addiction Treatment Program

 Do you want to learn more about RCA’s First Responders Addiction Treatment Program?
 Download this preview of the proprietary clinical content we use every day at our facilities.

 Common Challenges for First Responders Seeking Addiction Treatment